SchemaStore/schemastore/CONTRIBUTING.md

 ### <a name="catalog"></a>Adding to catalog

-After adding schema files, register them in [schema catalog](src/api/json/catalog.json) by adding an entry corresponding to your schema:
+After adding schema files, register them in alphabetical order in [schema catalog](src/api/json/catalog.json) by adding an entry corresponding to your schema:

 ```json
 {